 The United States has the dubious honor of being the world’s most breached country.
+And we have the largest data brokers in America to blame!

 Just look at this graphic that shows the breadth and reach of the commercial digital tracking and data profiling industry (outer bubble) and the consumer data and analytics industry (inner gray bubble).
 It’s insane how much visibility these companies have into our everyday lives!